gsoft-inc/sg-orbit/CONTRIBUTING.md

 Any updates to the packages (components, SUI theme, tachyons, ...) or Storybook's stories will automatically re-compile the packages and refresh the Storybook app accordingly.

-## Update the website
+## Update docs

 The tooling to update the website involve 2 processes:

 - A process that watch & re-compile the packages
-- A process that run the website
+- A process that run the Storybook app in `--docs` mode

 Therefore, [open 2 terminals in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal#_managing-multiple-terminals).